NightRaven-NWNEE/QoF-LB/README.md

-## Quadrumvirate of Fate: Living Beyond
+## Quadrumvirate of Fate: The Living Beyond

 </n>